Daominh09/AlphaFold3_IDP_Benchmark/README.md

-# AlphaFold3 and Intrinsically Disordered Proteins: Reliable Monomer Prediction, Unpredictable Multimer Performance
+# AlphaFold3 and Intrinsically Disordered Proteins Prediction Benchmark

-This repository contains the code and analysis scripts for our research paper on benchmarking AF3 for IDPs prediction.
+This repository contains the code and analysis scripts for our research paper "AlphaFold3 and Intrinsically Disordered Proteins: Reliable Monomer Prediction, Unpredictable Multimer Performance"

 ## Analysis Modules